-Pennsylvania's Options Program provides aging state residents with care services in their homes such as personal care, home health and home delivered meals.
-Assistance is also provided to family caring for a loved one at home such as adult day care, respite care and transportation assistance.
+Pennsylvania's Options Program provides aging state residents with care services in their homes, such as personal care, home health, and home delivered meals.
+Assistance is also provided to family caring for a loved one at home, such as adult day care, respite care, and specialized medical transportation assistance.

 In some areas of the state, the Options Program might also be referred to as PA Older Americans Act Services.

 As the Options Program provides assessments, as well as services, eligibility is not a factor for the program on the whole.
-However, the portion of the program that provides financial assistance or care services not funded by Medicaid requires that applicants be legal Pennsylvania residents, 60+ years old, have difficulty with daily functioning, and be willing to provide evidence of their financial income and assets.
+However, the portion of the program that provides financial assistance or care services not funded by Medicaid requires that applicants be legal Pennsylvania residents, 60+ years old, have difficulty with daily functioning (activities of daily living), and be willing to provide evidence of their financial income and assets.
 Financial information is not used for eligibility, but rather to determine sources of assistance, and if, and how much, cost sharing for services are required.

 Applications and assessments are managed locally by the network of Area Agencies on Aging.
 Contact your local AAA to begin the application process.
 Some additional information is available about the program here.